jamesadevine/pldi-artifact-evaluation/README.md

    4. Check the automatically generate stats that go into Table 1 and 2.
    5. OPTIONAL: examine full sources of various figures in the table

-For all parts above, there are optional steps to repeat the steps to build artifacts from sources, if desired.
+There are optional steps to repeat the steps to build artifacts from sources.

-The "night light" example uses the following hardware components from above:
- - micro:bit V2
- - Jacdaptor
- - battery pack (optional, as power can be supplied over USB as well)
- - slider module
- - light sensor module
- - accelerometer module
- - LED ring module

 # Step-by-Step Instructions